Dry Coconut Powder Recipe | Nariyal Powder

 By Mita Mondal

 Dry coconut powder is a finely ground form of coconut obtained by peeling, washing, and grinding coconut slices.
-It has a rich, nutty flavor with a subtle sweetness and is often used as a versatile ingredient in various culinary applications, such as curries, desserts, baked goods, beverages, and more
+It has a rich, nutty flavor with sweetness and is often used as a versatile ingredient in various dishes, such as curries, desserts, baked goods, beverages, and more

 5 from 1 vote